markshannon/pattern-matching/precise_semantics.rst

 Having precise semantics means that the range of possible implementations is well defined.
 It is possible to determine what is a legal transformation and what is not.

-Without precise semantics, any changes to the implementation have to verified in an ad-hoc way, relying on test suites capturing the full range of behavior that is relied upon by users.
-The implementation, whatever it is, may become the de facto specification.

 Copyright
 =========